Artisans-LSSG/PrepaidCard/README.md

 Secure is a Prepaid card (LSSG) website which is still Under Development By Artisan Team from mPokket

 ## About
-Unlike a debit card, a prepaid card is not linked to a bank account.
-Generally, when you use a prepaid card, you are spending money that you have already loaded onto the card.
-“This is sometimes called “depositing money into the card”.

 Prepaid credit card, a card that debits money from an associated account that ordinarily uses a signature rather than a PIN for verification. ...
 Stored-value card, a card that has a monetary value that is recorded as data on the card itself, and thus can be used without online access to an associated account.
 ## Getting Started